xggyh/opencv2-api-for-face-detection/README.md

 #### Train method:<br>
 The train process consists of two phases, in which the learning_rate is changed:<br>
-* For Resnet50, first train this model with lr==1e-3 and after 95th epoch, we use the 95th epochs' weight to do fine-tune, decrease the lr to 1e-5 and after 3 or 4 epoch and then we get the best weight.
+* For Resnet50, first train this model with lr==1e-3 to the 95th epoch, we use the 95th epochs' weight to do fine-tune, decrease the lr to 1e-5 and after 3 or 4 epoch and then we get the best weight.
-* For Mobilenet0.25, first train this model with lr==1e-3 and after 200th epoch, we use the 155th and 180th epochs' weight to do fine-tune, decrease the lr to 1e-5 and after 10 epoch and then we get the best weight.
+* For Mobilenet0.25, first train this model with lr==1e-3 to the 200th epoch, we use the 155th and 180th epochs' weight to do fine-tune, decrease the lr to 1e-5 and after 10 epoch and then we get the best weight.